Docs/Resolve/Zendesk

 FieldValue

-Once saved, toggle the integration on.
+Once a subdomain is saved, toggle the integration on.
 New Resolve claims will create tickets in Zendesk automatically.

 If you do not see Zendesk under Settings → Integrations, contact your account manager — the integration may need to be enabled for your shop first.